Faculty:Faculty of Science & Technology

 Greig, A.J. and Priddle, J. (2015) Making Sustainability Part of Every Student’s Curriculum (Chapter 3).
 In: Integrative Approaches to Sustainable Development at University Level: Making the Links.
 Edited by W. Leal Filho, L. Brandli, O. Kuznetsova, A. Paço.
 Springer, Berlin, ISBN 9783319106892, 731 pp. World Sustainability Series

 Priddle, J. and Greig, A.J.
 (2015) Student Attitudes to Sustainability and Employability Skills: Expectations from the University Curriculum (Chapter 10).
-In: Integrative Approaches to Sustainable Development at University Level in Integrative Approaches to Sustainable Development at University Level: Making the Links.
+In: Integrative Approaches to Sustainable Development at University Level: Making the Links.
 Edited by W. Leal Filho, L. Brandli, O. Kuznetsova, A. Paço.
 Springer, Berlin, ISBN 9783319106892, 731 pp. World Sustainability Series

 Priddle, J, Whitehouse, MJ, Ward, P, Shreeve, RS, Brierley, AS, Atkinson, A, Watkins, JL, Brandon, MA and Cripps, GC.
 2003.
 Biogeochemistry of a Southern Ocean plankton ecosystem - using natural variability in community composition to study the role of metazooplankton in carbon and nitrogen cycles.
 Journal of Geophysical Research.
 108 (C4), doi: 10.1029/2000JC000425